JonathanReeve/data-ethics-literature-review/paper/jices-paper.md

 ![Course-text graph](course-text.png){#fig:graph}

 Our data visualization allows one to quickly identify both valuable patterns in texts assigned, as well as outliers. [@Fig:graph] shows a portion of our course-text graph, showing the most-assigned text our analysis identified: Friedman and Nissenbaum's 1996 paper "Bias in Computer Systems" [@nissenbaum1996].
 When viewed as a text-text network, however, the rankings are very different: McLuhan's 1964 _Understanding Media_ is the most-cited node in our network [@mcluhan1994understanding].
-We must treat these findings with skepticism, however, since they represent a dataset that is still very incomplete, and a resolution process that is still under development.
+We must treat these findings with skepticism, however, since they represent a dataset that is still very incomplete, and a node resolution process that is still under development.
 It makes sense that McLuhan's book is so widely cited, for instance, since its total count is an accumulation of its nearly 60 years of publication.

 In this sense, our contribution is not merely a list of answers to the questions we posed above.
 Rather than generating merely rankings of texts, and statistics about courses, we are more interested in creating a proof-of-concept system for exploration of a field, one which can be built upon by future researchers.

 Our network visualizations models user engagement with both consensus and outliers, which is important considering that racial justice scholarship, feminist theory, and efforts to “decolonize curricula” have highlighted how the process by which texts gain importance and “enter the canon” is not always meritocratic and often “outsider” voices deserve to be centered.
 This is all the more true in a field such as data ethics where critical voices are challenging established perspectives, practices, and institutions.

 We then must conclude with calls for further research: either contributions to our project directly ([all of our code and data is open-source and available on GitHub](https://github.com/JonathanReeve/data-ethics-literature-review)), or projects which can employ our data or methods to new ends.
 We believe that these methods can be easily adapted and used to map many other fields of academic study.